 - Embrace the chaos – you can’t control everything, and joy will come from surprise

 No matter how tiny or last minute your Fun Palace is, it will make a difference – creating an impact in your community for months, even years to come.
-This year The Fun Palaces weekend takes place on the 1/2/3rd of October, join the many, many other Fun Palaces on the map, and take part by signing up your Fun Palace now.
+Join the many, many other Fun Palaces on the map this October, and take part by signing up your Fun Palace now.